-Ekahau HeatMapper is a great tool for home users and small offices.
-It’s available for Windows 8, 7, Vista, and XP.
+Ekahau Heatmapper is a great tool for home users and small offices.
+It’s available for Windows 10, 8, 7, Vista, and XP.
 The visualization and layout of the heat maps provided by Ekahau is impressive, with vibrant color-coding to make interpreting signal strength variations easy.
 This wireless heat map tool rapidly identifies available networks, locates access points, and detects security settings.
 One of the best things about this program is it only takes a minute to install, so you can get started pretty much instantly.

 Generating a heat map couldn’t be much easier.
 Just import a file representing your office or home layout, then walk around the space with the laptop Ekahau is installed on to survey the area.
 The tool will automatically generate the map, plotting signal strengths directly onto the map of your area.

-The signal strength graphs and Wi-Fi heat maps provided by Acrylic Wifi are dynamic and easy to read.
-These Wi-Fi heatmapping utilities are functional and simple.
+The signal strength graphs, and Wi-Fi heat maps provided by Acrylic Wi-Fi are dynamic and easy to read, and the heat mapping utilities are functional and simple.